The Weingarten Story

 Following its restructuring as a real estate investment trust (REIT), Weingarten became a publicly-held company in August 1985 and was listed as “WRI” on the New York Stock Exchange.

 WRI continues to build upon its solid history of integrity, entrepreneurial spirit and commitment to its shareholders, employees and the community.
 CEO Drew Alexander, Stanford’s son, represents the third member of the Weingarten family to lead the Company.
-Today, Weingarten’s portfolio spans the southern half of the U.S. from coast to coast.
-Going forward, we look forward to the opportunities and challenges ahead of us—just like young Harris Weingarten more than a century ago.
+We look forward to the opportunities and challenges ahead of us—just like young Harris Weingarten more than a century ago.